sakaki-/gentoo-on-rpi-64bit/README.md

 ## Prerequisites

 To try this out, you will need:
-* A [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 16GB capacity (the image is 1,643MiB compressed, 12.25GiB == 13.15GB uncompressed, so it should fit on any card marked as >= 16GB).
+* A [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 16GB capacity (the full image is 1,720MiB compressed, 12.25GiB == 13.15GB uncompressed, so it should fit on any card marked as >= 16GB).
 If you intend to build many additional large packages (or kernels) on your RPi, a card of >16GB is recommended (the root partition will [automatically be expanded](#morespace) to fill the available space on your microSD card, on first boot).
 Depending on the slots available on your PC, you may also need an adaptor to allow the microSD card to be plugged in (to write the image to it initially).
 [Class A1 cards](https://www.raspberrypi.org/forums/viewtopic.php?p=1517864#p1517864) are particularly recommended, but not required.
    > I have found most SanDisk cards work fine; if you are having trouble, a good sanity check is to try writing the [standard Raspbian 32-bit image](https://www.raspberrypi.org/downloads/raspbian/) to your card, to verify that your Pi4 (or Pi3) will boot with it, before proceeding.

 * A Raspberry Pi 4 Model B, or Pi 3 Model B or B+ (obviously!).
-(Or, a Pi-Top, if you are using that variant of the image.)
 For simplicity, I am going to assume that you will be logging into the image (at least initially) via an (HDMI) screen and (USB) keyboard connected directly to your Pi, rather than e.g. via `ssh` (although, for completeness, it *is* possible to `ssh` in via the Ethernet interface (which has a DHCP client running), if you can determine the allocated IP address, for example from your router, or via [`nmap`](https://security.stackexchange.com/a/36200)).
 A [decent power supply](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138636) is recommended.